Nick Wakeling

-Nicholas Wakeling (born 6 May 1971) is a former Australian politician.
+Nicholas Wakeling (born 6 May 1971) is an Australian former politician.
 He was a Liberal Party member of the Victorian Legislative Assembly, representing the electorate of Ferntree Gully from 2006 until his defeat at the 2022 Victorian state election.

 Early life

 Wakeling was born at St Leonards, New South Wales, the eldest of two sons to Bill and Jacqueline Wakeling.

 Moving to Melbourne as a child, Wakeling attended Rosewood Downs Primary School and completed his VCE at Haileybury College, Melbourne.

-Wakeling completed a Bachelor of Arts from La Trobe University, a Graduate Diploma in Industrial Relations/Human Resource Management from RMIT and a Master's degree in Industrial and Employee Relations from Monash University.
+Wakeling completed a Bachelor of Arts from La Trobe University, a Graduate Diploma in Industrial Relations/Human Resource Management from RMIT and a master's degree in Industrial and Employee Relations from Monash University.

 Professional career

 Prior to his entry to Parliament, Wakeling worked as an industrial advisor with the Victorian government's Wageline Department; as an industrial officer with the Victorian Automobile Chamber of Commerce (VACC); as a human resource advisor at Nillumbik Shire Council and as a senior workplace relations advisor for Adecco.